You can easily activate Cloudflare on any of the domains you’re hosting in your HostM account.

 Ensure that your domain is using the correct nameservers, since activating Cloudflare will involve some updates to your domain’s DNS records on our nameservers.
 The correct nameservers to use are as follows:

-We do not recommend using third-party nameservers (such as your domain registration provider’s nameservers, or Cloudflare’s nameservers), as you might run into unnecessary complications or downtime when certain types of system updates occur on our end.
+Please do not use third-party nameservers (such as your domain registration provider’s nameservers, or Cloudflare’s nameservers), as you will run into unnecessary complications or downtime when certain types of system updates occur on our end.

 If your domain is currently using Cloudflare’s nameservers: